|

 file in a lossless format like TIFF and only make a separate Jpeg file when

-it is at it's final size and ready to send.
+it is at its final size and ready to send.

 If you are